TheGoodlike13/liberty_or_death/README.md

 What happened to all the slick one liner programs that just magically install shit?
 Wasn't that part of the appeal?
 I feel like my illusion has been shattered.

 In my stupor, I click on the first download link which is in USA, but it downloads very fast anyways.
 It's kinda small, actually.

 I continue following the advice from [#slapped_8](#slapped_8).
 I extract the archive, then start reviewing the text files.
 The license seems OK.
 But I still don't understand a lot of the things mentioned there.
-Maybe I need a quick "openLDAP for dummies" first.
+Maybe I need a quick `openLDAP for dummies` first.

-This search leads me to [#dummy_slap](#dummy_slap) which does contain apt commands.
+The search leads me to [#dummy_slap](#dummy_slap) which does have `apt` commands.
 Well, why didn't you say so in the first place?
 Let's follow this instead.

 I think it's the first guide that I don't have many problems with as it actually tries to go through things step-by-step instead of making massive leaps of logic.
 The only complaint I could give is lack of a general explanation what am I looking at, ideally at every step.
 Still, a massive improvement over, uh, literally everything.
 Especially IBM.
 Like, is there some sort of admin mafia, who, if you make a good guide, roll up to your front porch at night and dump some dead hard drives on your lawn?

     sudo apt update